ridays2001/eslint-config-tulip/README.md

 }
 ```

-You can integrate ESLint into your code editor.
-Follow the editors section on [this link ↗](https://eslint.org/docs/user-guide/integrations#editors) to set it up for your editor.
+You can also integrate eslint into your code editor.
+Follow the instructions in the [editors section↗](https://eslint.org/docs/user-guide/integrations#editors) to set it up for your editor.

 <details>
     <summary>Adding TypeScript</summary>